19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [24/2005]

-(4) Where the amount of the premium which an insured person is liable to pay under the Scheme exceeds the amount standing to his credit in his ordinary and special accounts, the deficiency may be paid in such manner and within such time as the Board may prescribe.
+(4) Where the amount of the premium which an insured person is liable to pay under the Scheme exceeds the amount standing to the person’s credit in the person’s ordinary and special accounts, the deficiency may be paid in either or both of the following manner:

-[23/89; 24/2005]
+(a) the Board or the appointed insurer, as the case may be, may deduct the deficiency (in whole or in part) from any payment from the insured sum which the Board or the appointed insurer may make under the Scheme under section 49;

+(b) the deficiency may be paid in such other manner and within such time as the Board may determine.

+[Act 6 of 2016 wef 01/05/2016]

 46\.
 [Repealed by Act 24 of 2005]

 ### Period of cover

-47\.—(1) Where the prescribed premium payable under the Scheme has been paid or deducted from an insured person’s contributions under section 45, that person shall be covered under the Scheme by an appointed insurer assigned by the Board from the date of such payment or deduction for a period of 12 months after the date of commencement of his insurance cover.
+47\.—(1) On payment of the prescribed premium payable under section 45 for an insured person, the person is covered under the Scheme by the Board or an appointed insurer assigned by the Board, as the case may be, for a period of 12 months beginning on —

-[24/2005]
+(a) the date of such payment; or

+(b) where the insured person’s insurance cover is issued under section 43A, such other date as may be prescribed under section 51(e).

+[Act 6 of 2016 wef 01/05/2016]

 (2) Subject to the provisions of this Part, the insurance cover under the Scheme shall be renewed annually in accordance with the prescribed requirements.